 Most countries will require a microchip be inserted into your pet for identification.
 On top of this, most countries will require rabies shots, tapeworm treatment for dogs, and vaccines that will vary from animal to animal.
 Some countries require your pet to remain in quarantine for a set amount of time.

-Ensure Your Pet is Up to Date With Its Shots
+Ensure Your Pet is Up to Date On Its Shots

-Take your pet into your veterinarian to ensure that they have received proper vaccinations and passed other requirements necessary for the move to the new country.
+Take your pet to your veterinarian to ensure that they have received proper vaccinations and passed other requirements necessary for the move to the new country.